arpan-pal/Weather_Station/README.md

 ## Coming soon...

 I have made some further improvements to this and have added a temperature and humidity sensor to the weather station.
 So now I have access to the room temperature and himidity data and slightly changed the layout of the display to make room for displaying those data.
-I have the updated code and for that and will update it the next chance I get to work on this fun project.
+I have the updated code for that and will update it the next chance I get to work on this fun project.

 Also I have a plan to set it up in a way so that every time I restart the Raspberry Pi, it syncs with the version of code present in the github.
 That way I'll be able to make changes and improvements remotely on the screen.